ShathaAltassan/Shatha-Altasan-Portfolio/README.md

 ## 🛠️ Built With:

-- **HTML5, CSS3, JavaScript**: The building blocks that make everything look awesome. 🎨
+- **HTML, CSS, JavaScript**: The building blocks that make everything look awesome. 🎨
 - **AOS (Animate on Scroll)**: Because who doesn’t love a fancy scroll effect? ✨
 - **jQuery**: I make the web dynamic and fun, like magic but with more semicolons. 🧙‍♂️
-- **Typed.js**: Watch my text type itself like it’s alive.
-(I swear, it’s not haunted!) 👻
+- **Typed.js**: Watch my text type itself like it’s alive. 👻
 - **SweetAlert & EmailJS**: Fun little alerts and email sending powers.
 Who needs owls when you’ve got EmailJS? 🦉

 ## 🎮 How to Get Started: